dee12452/OpenTrickOrTreat/README.md

 # OpenTrickOrTreat
-An open source recreation of the cartoon network online flash game T.R.I.C.K.
-O.R.
-T.R.E.A.T. written in C++ using SDL2.
+An open source recreation of the cartoon network online flash game Operation T.R.I.C.K.
+Or T.R.E.A.T. written in C++ using SDL2.

 ## Setup / Install